-Today, I’m sharing the super simple housekeeping habits we practice every day.
+We’re sharing the super simple housekeeping habits we practice every day!

 When I say it was bad, it was B-A-D.

-While Virgil was sitting in his truck at the gate outside, I was inside screaming “DEFCON 1!”
-“MAYDAY” and “Code Blue” literally every 2 minutes until we secured the house with some sense of normalcy.
+While Virgil was sitting in his truck at the gate outside, I was inside screaming “MAYDAY” and “Code Blue” literally every 2 minutes!

 I could have died.